satyamdubey2271/Ipl-data-analysisb---project/README.md

 which team score hisghest run in middle,powerplay and death over in ipl matches,toss winner,player of the match and his team name. the goal is to uncover interesting trends and insights from ipl history.

 ##Dataset
-the dataset is taken from github (https://github.com/awesomedata/awesome-public-datasets)
+the dataset is taken from kaggle (https://www.kaggle.com/datasets)

 ##Technologies used
 python
 pandas
 Google collab
+plotly

 ##objectives
 1- analyzie match-winning trends of different teams in ipl history